A brief introduction to DIN sockets on hifi

 Pinout of an amplifier DIN connection (front side of socket / solder side of plug)

-One thing to note is that while hifi equipment generally used this pinout, there wasn't an actual standard set down for this so other audio equipment like portable tape recorders could very well have some other pinout.
-As usual, when in doubt its best to consult a manual if you possibly can before plugging anything into it.
+One thing to note is that while hifi equipment generally used this pinout, there wasn't an actual standard set down for this so other audio equipment like portable tape recorders could very well use a different pinout or use pins for control signals.
+As usual, when in doubt its best to consult a manual if you possibly can before plugging anything into something.

 Cables

 One difficulty in using DIN sockets on your equipment is that DIN interconnects aren't made anymore.
-There are plenty of cables around to connect a DIN socket to something else, usually RCA or an audio jack, but cables with DIN plugs on both ends seem to be made only for MIDI, which doesn't use all 5 pins and therefore MIDI cables often don't have all pins wired.
-As such, you either have to find some used cables or make your own from scratch.
-I personally went with the second option using some quality plugs made by Rean and a length of shielded microphone cable, because this is one of the rare cases of a home-made cable being much higher quality than anything I could buy.
+There are plenty of cables around to connect a DIN socket to something else, usually RCA or an audio jack, but cables with DIN plugs on both ends seem to be made only as MIDI interconnects.
+MIDI doesn't use all 5 pins, therefore these cables often don't have all pins wired.
+As such, you either have to find used cables or make your own from scratch.
+I chose the second option, because is one of the rare cases of a home-made cable being much higher quality than anything I could buy.

 Homemade DIN interconnect

 Making your own cables also eliminates wiring headaches you could run into with second-hand cables.
 I have some old, home-made cables (courtesy of my parents' garage) with only the playback pins wired up and one such cable actually has its connections crossed.
-I have no idea if any such cables were ever sold commercially and if there was any standard in place for marking how a particular cable is wired.
-The only advice I can give (again) is that you should probably check the wiring of any unknown cables you encounter for yourself before using them for anything.
+I have no idea if such cables were ever sold commercially and if there was any standard in place for marking how a particular cable is wired.
+The only advice I can give (again) is that you should probably check the wiring of any cables you encounter in the wild before plugging them into anything.

 Two home made DIN interconnects, identical in appearance